Octaze0406/Recruitment-2/BANDIT.md

 **BANDIT 13**
 ---
 login password:wbWdlBxEir4CaE8LaPhauuOo6pwRmrDw

 To connect to a server using private key use: ssh -i (privatekey) username@host -p

+After entering , you can open the file given in the task to reveal the password for level 14

+bandit14 pass:fGrHPx402xGC7U7rXKDaxiWFTOiF0ENq

 **BANDIT 14**
 ---

-nc - command used to read and write data on a local network
+nc - hostname port {command used to read and write data on a local network}

+bandit15 pass :jN2kgmIXJ6fShzhT2avhotn4Zcka6tnt

 **BANDIT 15**
 ---

 TO connect to aserver connecting to a local host- openss s_client -connect (hostname):port - (where s_client: is used to work with ssl tasks and interact with it)

+bandit16 pass:JQttfApK4SeyHwDlI9SXGR50qclOAil1

 **BANDIT 16**
 ---

+nmap [Scan Type(s)] [Options] 3{target specification}  . where sV is used to probe open for info.

 to scan whihc has the ssl we use nmap with sV-which tells it to do a detection scan : nmap sV (hostname) -p range

+* if everything showns unknown use : nmap -A localhost -p range

+* after connect to it using openssl s_client _connect localhost:port

+* then save it into a new file

 WHAT IS SSL- The SSL protocol, which stands for Secure Sockets Layer, is a cryptographic protocol designed to provide secure communication over a computer network.

-.after finding the port using nmap,use openssl to connect to it on the port.
+.after save open banit 17 using ssh -i the savedfile bandit17........-p 2220

 **BANDIT17**
 ---